And The Next Thing You Know podcast

 Support the show by becoming a patron!

 The banana peel is by Max Ronnersjö.

-Theme and interstitial music is by Jon Schwartz.
+The theme and interstitial music are by Jon Schwartz.